perclft/shell/README.md

-multilayer neural network made in go (from codecrafters build your own x)
+minimal shell made in rust (from codecrafters build your own x)